PoisotLab/SpeciesDistributionToolkit.jl/docs/src/howtos/get_gbif_data.md

-# How to get data from GBIF?
+# ... get data from GBIF?

 ```@example 1
 using SpeciesDistributionToolkit